Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Applications

 Figure~\ref{fig:emp4} shows quantitative measures of comparison between our inference procedure and \citet{gopalan2013efficient}'s stochastic variational inference algorithm.
 The left panel shows the ROC curves.
 The middle and right panels show boxplots of the area under the curve and relative ranks of both methods respectively.
 These plots were formed by subsampling 10,000 links and nonlinks and computing the probability of a link.
 Each of these subsamples forms an average rank measure and ROC curve which admits an area under the curve.
 The rank measure was formed by taking the average rank of the links according to their predictive probabilities.
 We see that our method performs worse with regards to these metrics.

 Although ARDMMSB does not do as well according to these measures, we only pick up communities formed by topics.
 ARD does not use paper to paper links.
 This can be beneficial as it removes some of the noise in link formation within the network.
 Since journals are human-curated by topics, aggregating links by journals ensure that ARD most likely uses link structure driven by topics.
 By only using paper to journal links, ARD removes some of the nuances due to other social structure such as community structure formed from coauthorships. \citet{gopalan2013efficient}'s algorithm may capture this kind of structure, which is different from structure solely from topics.
+We have also created a Shiny app, available at \url{https://jyr123456.shinyapps.io/Topic_Terrain_Visualizer/}, to allow the exploration and interactive visualization of these results, allowing to user to specify a selection of topics and journals.